D’backs tie franchise record with 21 hits, beat Rangers 19-4

+ARLINGTON, Texas (AP) — Eduardo Escobar and his Arizona teammates jumped all over Texas’ pitchers en route to a record tying night.

-ARLINGTON, Texas (AP) — Eduardo Escobar homered twice and the Arizona Diamondbacks tied a franchise record for a nine-inning game with 21 hits while thumping the Texas Rangers 19-4 Wednesday night.
+Escobar homered twice, and the Diamondbacks’ red-hot bats tied a franchise record for a nine-inning game with 21 hits while thumping the Texas Rangers 19-4.

 The 19 runs were Arizona’s most since setting a franchise record with 20 against the San Diego Padres last July.

-Escobar’s first homer sparked a seven-run first inning against right-handed starter Jesse Chavez (3-5), who got just two outs.
+Escobar’s first homer sparked a seven-run first-inning ambush against right-handed starter Jesse Chavez (3-5), who got just two outs.

+“(Chavez) is a down-ball pitcher,” Diamondbacks manager Torey Lovullo said.
+“We were aware that he was going to try to crisscross the strike zone.
+Our guys had a good game plan.
+They knew what they were going to be looking for.”

 The switch-hitting Escobar added a three-run homer batting right-handed against Kyle Bird in the sixth and had five RBIs.
 Kevin Cron, Jarrod Dyson and Carson Kelly also homered for Arizona.